I have been drinking coffee my entire life.

-To put it simple, what you are doing is giving your body random orders, meaning that in many cases he no longer “knows” what time of the day he is at, so by the time you should be tired and ready to go to sleep, he just keeps you awake due to the hormonal disorder you have created within you.
+To put it simply, what you are doing is giving your body random orders, meaning that in many cases he no longer “knows” what time of the day he is at, so by the time you should be tired and ready to go to sleep, he just keeps you awake due to the hormonal disorder you have created within you.

-Coffee stimulates the adrenal glands (quick tip: that is not good!)
+Coffee stimulates the adrenal glands (quick hint: not good!)

-What you are doing when you ingest a lot of coffee is basically to activate your “body’s fight-or-flight response”, meaning that you are totally subverting a natural process of the body, as it is not responding to a true stressful situation (crucial for surviving) but to caffeine itself.
+What you are doing when you ingest a lot of coffee is basically to activate your “body’s fight-or-flight response”, meaning that you are totally subverting a natural process of the body, as it is not responding to a truly stressful situation (crucial for surviving) but to caffeine itself.

-So what happens overtime is that you are overusing these glands which can lead to adrenal fatigue, resulting in an unexplained, general low energy and even in a high stress/mild depression state.
+So what happens over time is that you are overusing these glands, something that can lead to adrenal fatigue, resulting in an unexplained, general low energy, and even in a high stress/mild depression state.

 Coffee and its acidity can cause you digestive discomfort, indigestion, heartburn, reflux and general imbalances in gut flora